+The Iowa Registry for Congenital and Inherited Disorders, or IRCID (formerly the Iowa Birth Defects Registry), was established by the Iowa General Assembly (Chapter 23 of the Iowa Code) in 1983 to maintain statewide surveillance for birth defects and to monitor trends in birth defect occurrence and mortality.
 Data collected permit comparison of birth defect rates in geographic areas of interest (e.g., cities or counties) with state and national rates.
 In addition, data are used to monitor trends in birth defect occurrence by population characteristics such as maternal age.
-Statewide surveillance is necessary to accurately evaluate such trends and to guide health promotion and disease prevention efforts in Iowa.
+Statewide surveillance is necessary to accurately evaluate such trends and to guide health promotion and birth defect prevention efforts in Iowa.